 Once on our way up the pass, it was time to test the veracity of the low center of gravity on the car.
-Instead of taking the tight turns that, if missed, resulted in a car plummeting off the road and potentially 30 – 50 feet down into a ravine at the recommended speed of 25 MPH, we tested them at 60.
-As I sat in the back seat watching aspen trees whiz by, feeling the g-forces on my body as we hugged the tight curves, the safety report was fresh in my mind and I was slightly comforted by the fact that I was speeding around these corners in the safest car ever made.
+Instead of taking the tight turns at the recommended speed of 25 MPH–because, if missed, cars plummeted potentially 30 – 50 feet down into a ravine–we tested them at 55 MPH.
+As I sat in the back seat watching aspen trees whiz by, feeling the g-forces on my body as we hugged the tight curves, the safety report was fresh in my mind even as my life flashed before my eyes.
+I was only slightly comforted by the fact that I was speeding around these corners in the safest car ever made.
 If we crashed into trees, I told myself, we’d probably do more damage to the trees.
 Sound reasoning.

 I glanced down at the gerbil to see if she’d noticed the g-forces on her body as well–and, if so, how she was reacting.
 She was sitting up in her corner, leaning to one side, then another.
 But this is what she did.
 As an albino gerbil, she’d inherited a hereditary problem with her inner ear that prevented her from balancing correctly.
-Even when not in a car racing up a hill, turning at 60 MPH, her balance was off.
 On a regular day, when she stood up, she’d lean slightly to one side, then to the other.
 It was why I named her Drift.
-She have felt the g-forces as we hurtled around one curve, then another, but it may not have affected her balance much because she didn’t have much to begin with.
+Even when not in a car racing up a hill, turning at 60 MPH, her balance was off.
+She may have felt the g-forces as we hurtled around one curve, then another, but it may not have affected her balance much because she didn’t have much to begin with.

 We hadn’t reached the top of the pass before the Tesla representative asked us to switch drivers.
-Markus was now in the driver’s seat, and as fast as David had been going, Markus was going to push the limits of this car and see how fast it could go.
-It was like being on a rollercoaster, and in my nervousness, I dealt with my fears by giggling uncontrollably, as any sane person would.
+Markus was now in the driver’s seat, and as fast as David had been going, Markus was going even faster.
+It was like being on a rollercoaster, and in my nervousness and fear, I started giggling uncontrollably, as any sane person would.
 After a particularly tight turn, I glanced at David, mentally asking ‘Is he an ok driver?
 Will we survive?’
 With a slight nod of the head, David assured me we would, and the car entered another turn.

 Once again, the Tesla representative asked us to pull over.
 It was my turn.
 There’s no standard gearshift like in my car.
 Tesla doesn’t need one–the transmission in an electric car is completely different than that of a gasoline car.
 So I pressed on the “gas” and we went.
 Quietly, quickly the rest of the way down the road headed back into town.
 I did not push the limits of speed and turns the way David and Markus did, but was still at least 15 MPH above the recommended speed limit.